soyuka/SeedBundle/README.md

 [![Build Status](https://travis-ci.org/soyuka/SeedBundle.svg?branch=master)](https://travis-ci.org/soyuka/SeedBundle)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bec4afda-4a87-4622-8aec-60ce66296617/mini.png)](https://insight.sensiolabs.com/projects/bec4afda-4a87-4622-8aec-60ce66296617)

+/!\ Starting 01/01/18 I'll not actively maintain this project anymore.
+I'll merge PR's if any but I'm not using this anymore /!\

 ## Why

 I needed something to load seed data that needed to stay in database.
 The only symfony bundle that could be used for this is the [DoctrineFixturesBundle](https://github.com/doctrine/DoctrineFixturesBundle).
 Those are fixtures, and should be used for testing only.
 Data included with this are removed/purged when the command is launched.
 Here, I want the data to be persistent.
 You can use it as a fixture bundle too by `unloading` data, but it is not it's main purpose.

 ## Configuration